Wait for navigation after a click

 2. Check the output

 Run the class.
-The JSON body confirms navigation completed: url is the IANA domains page, not example.com.
+The JSON body confirms navigation completed: url is the Contact Us page, not the products page.

 {